Discover the future of on-premise application management with Trustgrid, enhancing security, scalability, and remote access.

 The VPN Security Gap

-Another day another VPN vendor is compromised.
-This time from our friends at Fortinet.
-This time half a million credentials were swiped from VPN routers.
-Once again, the vendor had issued a patch and once again many customers had not updated their systems.
-By now we all understand that there are no certainties in life.
+This time, it’s our friends at Fortinet who have been compromised.
+Half a million credentials were swiped from VPN routers.
+Once again, the vendor had issued a patch, but many customers had not updated their systems, highlighting the importance of VPN security measures to protect against such attacks.
+By now we all understand that there

 SD-WAN Doesn’t Work for SaaS Providers

 For SaaS applications that must connect to customer or partner data, SD-WAN doesn’t work.
 SD-WAN adoption is expected to grow rapidly over the next few years, with most companies implementing some form of SD-WAN within the next 5 years.
-For enterprises, SD-WAN is commonly seen as the modern way to build WAN connectivity to clouds,
+Enterprises commonly consider SD-WAN as the modern approach to establish WAN connectivity to clouds, branch offices,

 What is WAN Edge Infrastructure?